hydrusnetwork/hydrus/docs/getting_started_searching.md

 Hydrus will treat a space the same way as an underscore when searching so the query `character:samus aran` will find files tagged with `character:samus aran` and `character:samus_aran`.

-Tags will be searchable by all its [siblings](/advanced_siblings.md).
+Tags will be searchable by all their [siblings](/advanced_siblings.md).
 If there's a sibling for `large` -> `huge` then the query `large` will find files tagged with either and so will a search for `huge`.
 This goes for the whole sibling chain, no matter how deep or a tag's position in it.

 ### Wildcards